 Farmers have to work with a range of dangerous equipment – one of which is the tractor.
 The HSENI describe an all too common accident in which a 34-year-old farm worker was crushed to death under the wheels of a tractor.
 The accident was a result of a fault handbrake.

 Farm equipment is the cause of more than 1 in 3 farm-related deaths.

 Be mindful at all times and take care when using equipment.
 It’s also essential that all equipment is properly maintained to reduce the risk of accident.

 With regards to tractors, follow the Safe Stop procedure, to minimise accidents like those described above from occurring.
 It’s also important to think about the added hazards that may be present from other equipment attached to a tractor.

 When handling smaller pieces of equipment, you should also consider proper manual handling, to prevent strain and injury.
-You can learn more about manual handling on our training course.
-Find out more here.
+You can learn more about manual handling on our manual handling course.

 Risk #3 Livestock

 As one of the largest causes of accidents on the farm, it’s essential that the risk of working with animals is considered.
 Livestock incidents have resulted in 18 deaths of farmers in Northern Ireland over the last 10 years.